Mental health initiatives

 Serious Mental Illness webinar series

-Starting in Spring 2024, the School of Social Work has been offering a continuing education opportunity in the form of a 7-part webinar series.
-Currently being offered through April 2025, Serious Mental Illness in Focus: Specialized Topics for Practitioners features a variety of experts, including in the areas of psychiatry, psychopharmacology and at the intersection of bipolar disorder and pregnancy.
+- Serious Mental Illness in Focus: Specialized Topics for Practitioners in 2025 featured a variety of experts, including in the areas of psychiatry, psychopharmacology and at the intersection of bipolar disorder and pregnancy.

-The 2024 series Insights into Serious Mental Illness: A Comprehensive Seminar Series included topics on substance use, racial trauma, crisis works, children and adolescents, suicidal ideation and the Virginia legal system.
+- Insights into Serious Mental Illness: A Comprehensive Seminar Series in 2024 included topics on substance use, racial trauma, crisis works, children and adolescents, suicidal ideation and the Virginia legal system.

 Continuing education credits are available through the NASW-Virginia Chapter, and digital badges are provided for participants who attend all sessions.
 Recordings of most sessions are available online.
 Courses are free for social work students, faculty and staff, and discounted for others with school connections.

-The interactive training includes multiple learning modalities such as case study, didactics, videos, self-assessment and discussion.
+Clinical supervision training is interactive and includes multiple learning modalities such as case study, didactics, videos, self-assessment and discussion.

 Mental health first aid